Novato, CA

 This truly was me:

 I first had my chart cast and read by Robert Thibodeau at the Mayflower Bookshop in Berkeley, Michigan (a suburb of Detroit).
 It was a kind of magical place especially for a young (very early 20s) novitiate.
-Remember this was in 1977-78, the early part of the "New Age" movement.
+Keep in mind this was in 1977-78, the early part of the "New Age" movement.
 Counter-culturists had opened up various enterprises - funky restaurants, used clothing stores, ramshackle record stores and bookstores like this with a lovely warm smell and piles of interesting books in barely logical groupings.
 As a Libra Sun/Neptune conjunct, I've always been sensitive to vibes and on the hunt for true spirituality.
 From the moment I walked in to the Mayflower, I had a feeling there was something there for me.
 It turned out to be a lot of something.
 It was my first step into another world, one that I'd have a foot in for the rest of my life and one which gifted me with amazing experiences and insights.
 At the counter, I met an intense, dark, slim man with longish hair and mentioned that I'd be interested in a reading.
 It was either right then or on my next visit that I was invited up to the 2nd floor to Robert's office where he showed me a hand-drawn chart he had cast.
 (There were no personal computers in 1978.)
 The very first thing he said to me was so unexpected from a total stranger that I reacted in amazed shock.
 How did you know that!?!
 He pointed out a few things in my chart (which I did not understand at the time) and continued on to give me a blunt, unromantic but very true reading.
 I was a bit dizzy after it was over.
 A bit later on the timeline, a tall, thin, lovely, eccentric Urantian palm-reader named Denny Fairchild, startled me with his insight.
 This stuff does work if it's done right!!
-There is definitely some juice in this orange!
+There is definitely some juice in this orange.

 Side note: In my misty consciousness in the first moments in the Mayflower, I was drawn to two books.
 It was if they had a spotlight on them.
 The first was a book that had imaged the history of the world into a compressing spiral - the outer rings represented the distant past as large sections, shrinking into the center for our current sped-up reality, finally reaching a static dynamic oscillation (close to the year 2000).
 Then .. the spiral split into two spirals perpendicular to the first, one going "up" and the other "down".
 To me this was the perfect way to describe what we're going through now.
 Those on the "up" side are evolving, working against gravity, working on ourselves, working to be good people - and ascending.
 Those on the "down" side are devolving, succumbing to gravity, the natural tendency to get worse, to degrade.
 They've stopped working on themselves now that Trump and many others like him have given them someone to blame and permission to be their worst selves.
 The warning in the book was to not endanger your own evolution by trying to save those devolving.
 They'll try to bring you down with them.
 Bless them and let them go.
+I try.
 The other one was a beautiful illustrated book about the Tao Te Ching, which had been calligraphized by the husband of my current wife, whom I met many years later.
 Whoa!
 This all happened in the first 10 minutes of walking into the Mayflower.
 A glimpse into the future.

 I had just graduated from a prestigious music school, the New England Conservatory and was swimming around trying to work out who I was and if I wanted to JUST be a professional musician.